lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 ## Background & Objectives

 Let's play with [Middleman](https://middlemanapp.com/), a nice tool coded in ruby to build **static websites**.
-You can use it for your personal website / portfolio or any freelance projects of static website with rich content and design.
+You can use it for your personal website or portfolio, or for any freelance frontend project with rich content and design.

 The objective of today is to code a static version of Airbnb with a [home page](http://lewagon.github.io/middleman-airbnb/), a [team page](http://lewagon.github.io/middleman-airbnb/team.html), and a [dynamic flat page](http://lewagon.github.io/middleman-airbnb/flats/seb.html) (change `seb` by `romain` in the URL to see that the flat's page is dynamic).

-First let's get started with Middleman.
+But first, let's get started with Middleman!

 ## Middleman setup